 Motown, California and the British Invasion

 By this time, the famed bass had wriggled its way into the heart of the music industry with its infectious sound.
 Spurred on by its reception, Fender went off to release the equally iconic Jazz Bass in 1960.
-Although lacking the established popularity of the P Bass, the Jazz was more of a companion to the Precision rather than a competitor.
+Although lacking the established popularity of the P Bass, the Jazz Bass became a companion rather than competitor.

 The ’70s saw more changes to the Precision design as rock music reached its adolescence.
 The sheer multitude of genres that were alive in the era proved how versatile the P Bass truly is.
 From serving up the pounding drive of the Sex Pistols to laying down the contagious pop grooves of Elton John’s Don’t Go Breaking My Heart and Marvin Gaye’s What’s Going On.
 This bass tackled anything in its path.

 The ’70s introduced a slightly narrower neck width, maple and rosewood fingerboards, and a fretless option.
 In 1974, Fender introduced black pickguards as standard and moved the thumb rest from the bottom to the top side.

 Fender had what seemed to be the home run of bass guitars, up until this point.
 Unfortunately, the ’80s was the age in which the quality of Fender’s instruments took a rather steep nosedive.
 In 1965 Leo Fender sold the company for 13 million dollars to the CBS Corporation.
 From that point on Fender became a company focused more on mass production.
 Sadly this meant instrument quality suffered due to the corner-cutting methods employed by CBS.